History of art: Western art after 1770

 Many art historians place the origins of modern art in the late 18th century, others in the mid 19th century.
 Art historian H. Harvard Arnason stated "a gradual metamorphosis took place in the course of a hundred years."
-Events such as the age of enlightenment, revolutions and democracies in America and France, and the Industrial Revolution had far reaching affects in western culture.
+Events such as the Age of Enlightenment, revolutions and democracies in America and France, and the Industrial Revolution had far reaching affects in western culture.
 People, commodities, ideas, and information could travel between countries and continents with unprecedented speed and these changes were reflected in the arts.
 The invention of photography in the 1830s further altered certain aspects of art, particularly painting.
 By the dawn of the 19th century, a long and gradual paradigm shift was complete, from the Gothic when artists were viewed as craftsmen in the service of the church and monarchies, to the idea of art for art's sake, where the ideas and visions of the individual artist were held in the high regard, with patronage from an increasingly literate, affluent, and urban middle and upper class population that had been emerging for 200 years (particularly in Paris and London).
 A dichotomy began in the late 18th century between neoclassicism and romanticism that subdivided and continued to run through virtually every new movement in modern art: "Spreading like waves, these "isms" defy national, ethnic, and chronological boundaries; never dominant anywhere for long, they compete or merge with each other in endlessly shifting patterns."

 Modern art has consistently moved toward international influences and exchanges, from the exotic curiosity of Orientalism, the deeper influence of Japonisme, to the arts of Oceania, Africa, and the Americas.
 Conversely modern art has increasingly extended beyond western Europe.
-In Russia and the USA the arts were developing to a degree that rivaled the leading European countries by the end of the 19th century.
+In Russia and the US the arts were developing to a degree that rivaled the leading European countries by the end of the 19th century.
 Many of the major movements appeared in Latin America, Australia, and Asia too and geography and nationality became increasingly insignificant with each passing decade.
 By the 20th century important and influential artists were emerging around the world: e.g. Foujita (Japan), Arshile Gorky (Armenia), Diego Rivera and Frida Kahlo (Mexico), Wifredo Lam (Cuba), Edvard Munch (Norwegian), Roberto Matta (Chilean), Mark Rothko (Lithuanian-American), Fernando Botero Angulo (Colombia), Constantin Brâncuși and Victor Brauner (Romania).